Determining Your Position

 Should the GNSS survey be completed at this time, and a first fix was obtained by SecureSync, the manually entered position data will be replaced with the more precise GNSS-based position data.

 If no GNSS-based position data is available (yet), SecureSync will provide the GNSS receiver with the manually entered position.

-Locate the building and the relative location of your GNSS antenna.
+- In Google Maps, locate your building, and the location of your antenna.